How Much Does It Cost To Paint a House in Canada?

 An average for a good quality interior paint is $45 per gallon.
 The price difference between a flat finish and a high-gloss finish can be around $20 per gallon within the same brand of a paint company.

-Interior paint and primer is typically water-based and is made to resist stains and allow you to clean off dirt.
+Interior paint and primer are typically water-based and is made to resist stains and allow you to clean off dirt.

 A professional painter knows that good paint is worth every cent.
 Quality paint goes on smooth and provides a vibrant solid color that is durable, which makes their customers happy.